zhxinyu/cpp_interview/README.md

 * cmake3 (symbolycally linked as `/usr/bin/cmake` for convenience)
 * removes default compilers to avoid confusion

+To pull the pre-built docker image, please see: https://hub.docker.com/repository/docker/rwdougla/aq_cpp

+OR

 To build docker image from source

-`docker build . -t aquatic`
+`docker build . -t rwdougla/aq_cpp`

 Run docker: (Take care to personalize to where you pulled this repo)

-`docker run --rm -it -v /path/to/this/repo/on/your/system/:/workspace/ aquatic bash`
+`docker run --rm -it -v /path/to/this/repo/on/your/system/:/workspace/ rwdougla/aq_cpp bash`

 Inside Docker container: